-Incredibly, the current batch of kamikaze politicians wanted to have another go at testing the resistence of the electorate by leaking the possibility of removing tax-free super for over-60s with superannuation account balances of more than $1 million.
-I am not sure whether this idea came from the superannuation industry, or from Treasury or from the brain of Mr Wayne Swan (or even Mr Bill Shorten) but the obvious lack of understanding of how the super rules work, in particular the superannuation tax rules, highlights we are dealing with politicians (on all sides of politics) more interested in political ideology then the long-term financial interests of the electorate.
+Incredibly, the current batch of kamikaze politicians wanted to have another go at testing the resistance of the electorate by leaking the possibility of removing tax-free super for over-60s with superannuation account balances of more than $1 million.
+I am not sure whether this idea came from the superannuation industry, or from Treasury or from the brain of former Treasurer Mr Wayne Swan (or even Mr Bill Shorten) but the obvious lack of understanding of how the super rules work, in particular the superannuation tax rules, highlights we are dealing with politicians (on all sides of politics) more interested in political ideology then the long-term financial interests of the electorate.

 The $1 million cap for tax-free super triggered a frenzy of newspaper articles and conspiracy theories.
 In nearly all cases, the government (obviously) and the commentators failed to understand that it is not the account balances that will matter if tax-free super for over-60s was ever removed, but the components of the super benefits.
 If an individual has a super benefit that is 100% tax-free component (typically made up of non-concessional contributions), then no tax is payable on super benefits paid from that super account, even if that account balance is more than $1 million.

-Another oversight by the financially challenged members of the government, is that in many cases, one super account is supporting two people (husband and wife), but some financially illiterate political adviser (or heaven forbid, a member of the superannuation industry) has advised the leaders of our country that $1 million means that you’re a rich, while someone with $900,000 is not rich.
+Another oversight by the financially challenged members of the government, is that in many cases, one super account is supporting two people (husband and wife), but some political adviser (or heaven forbid, a member of the superannuation industry) has advised the leaders of our country that $1 million means that you’re a rich, while someone with $900,000 is not rich.
 I could go on with analysis about assets and earnings, and the capital component of any super pension income, but I will save that for a future article.

-In any case, the Prime Minister, Ms Julia Gillard has publicly stated that the super benefits for over-60s will not be taxed.
+In any case, the former Prime Minister, Ms Julia Gillard publicly stated that the super benefits for over-60s will not be taxed.
 Tax-free super for over-60s remains in place – thank goodness!
 The new Prime Minister, Kevin Rudd, has promised that super taxes will not be changed for 5 years – believe it or not!

 Superannuation industry lobby for removal of tax-free super